Pack-Smart/pack-smart-be/README.md

    }
     ```

+To shut off your virtual environment, run `deactivate`.

 Note: This project was created using a [starter repo](https://github.com/iandouglas/flask-restful-travis-heroku).
 Please check it out for more details and context about the setup.

 ## Running the Tests